Human Subject Ethics Training in the Protection of Human Participants

 - IACUC (Animal Subjects)

-IRB application cannot be approved without all investigators completing CITI for the appropriate group and uploading CITI certificates to the online system.
+The IRB application cannot be approved without all investigators completing the CITI Human Subjects Training for the appropriate group and uploading the certificates in the online IRB application.

 Investigators (administration, faculty, staff, and students) must complete is either Group 1 or Group 2 CITI.
 Do NOT complete the Students in Research Module or the Responsible Conduct of Research Module as these are NOT mandatory training modules required by the IRB with the submission of your application.